Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 ## Credits
 As this is the first time I am learning Javascript, I sought other learning resources to complement my studies.
 Colt Steele and Stephen Grider's courses on Udemy and CoderLipi classes on YouTube were particularly helpful.
 <br>
 I have researched several online quizzes developed in JavaScript and quiz tutorials on building this project, including projects of other Code Institute students.
-Among all the sources I came across, a video class by Professor Edson Braga was one that I followed to structure the JavaScrip code for this quiz.
+Among all the sources I came across, a video class by Professor Edson Braga was one that I followed to set the mais structure for the JavaScrip code for this quiz.
+I have aditional features like a progress bar and the display and save scores on local storage.
+For those, the tuotorials by James Quick were very useful.

 ### Quiz Tutorials and Codes
 * Edson Braga, Application in Java Script, Quiz (Portuguese) [Class 20](https://youtu.be/Ph_1k5d1y_s)